Hotspot Shield is a popular VPN with just enough interesting and unusual features to help it stand out from the crowd.

 A web-based Support Center organizes its articles by platform, as well as categories like Payments and Subscriptions, Manage Account and Common Issues.
-There is some useful information on the website that you won't always get elsewhere (release notes, for instance), but organization is poor, and the articles can't compare with the depth of web guidance you'll get from providers like ExpressVPN.
+There is some useful information on the website that you won't always get elsewhere (release notes, for instance), but most articles can't match the depth you'll get with providers like ExpressVPN.

 We tried live chat – the chat window quickly appeared, reported that we were first in the queue, and we were talking to a friendly and knowledgeable agent in under a minute.